Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-How would the new compressor connector ?
+How would the new compressor connector be?

-Can it be connected before the current receiver tank ?
+Can it be connected before the current receiver tank?

-Do I need a need a second receiver ?
+Do I need a second receiver?

 Howdy.
-Since all your questions are already answered in great detail in the pages already on this site, the pages to do with plumbing, adding a tank, a second compressor, compressor water etc. linked from the navigation bar and site map would you please have a read of the info already here, and if you have questions after about items I don’t cover, I would be happy to answer them.
+Since all your questions are already answered in great detail in the pages already on this site, the pages to do with plumbing, adding a tank, a second compressor, compressor water, etc. linked from the navigation bar and site map would you please have a read of the info already here, and if you have questions after about items I don’t cover, I would be happy to answer them.

 Dual Air Compressor Setup